danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

 Ruby makes it easy to write dynamic code, and Rails amplifies this with ActiveSupport conveniences like `constantize` and `classify`.
 When you discover these capabilities, it feels empowering, like you're writing less code that does more.
 But there's a hidden cost to elegant abstractions in application code, especially on projects that will be maintained by multiple developers over many years.

 This post explores some code from a project I was maintaining, where a dynamic pattern made the codebase harder to understand.
-The example that follows is adapted from the project I was maintaining.
 Class names and other details have been changed so I can share them publicly, but the patterns and trade-offs illustrate what I encountered.

 ## Where Are the Callers?